MarcusHoltz/marcusholtz.github.io/_posts/2023-09-11-opnsense-with-haproxy-and-lets-encrypt.md

 scheme https code 301
 ```

+4. Save.

 ##### Mapping the map file to PUBLIC_SUBDOMAINS_rule

-The "PUBLIC_SUBDOMAINS_rule" maps our subdomains to our backends using the map file we created in the previous step.
+The PUBLIC_SUBDOMAINS_rule maps our subdomains to our backends using the map file we created in the previous step.

+Continuing in `Rules`.
+Make a new rule for mapping domains to backends using a map file.

 1. `Name` is `PUBLIC_SUBDOMAINS_rule`